 - Awards provide seed funding for initiation of translational, preclinical, or clinical research that has the potential to significantly impact health or healthcare in northern New England.

 - $10,000–$50,000, 1-year awards (funds cannot be used for PI salary support).

 - Addiction, cancer, and cardiovascular and related diseases are priorities for funding, as are proposals that address healthcare issues relevant for rural communities.

-- At least one member of the team must hold a faculty or affiliation appointment at MMC, UVM or USM.
-Junior faculty are encouraged to apply, but must involve a senior mentor in the application
+- At least one member of the team must hold a faculty or affiliation appointment at MMC, UVM, or USM.
+Junior faculty are encouraged to apply and must involve a senior mentor in the application.

 - For senior faculty with established research extending into NNE-CTR with a community based physician, the research must be distinct from their current funded projects.